Sewing is not only a craft or hobby, it is a skill.

 Since there are only half a dozen spaces available, it is wise to call the organiser and see if any places remain or if you can be placed on their waiting list.
 Alternatively, enquire as to whether they have a newsletter sent out at any time of the month so that you can be kept informed of any future courses that might suit your needs.

-Remember, however, that you don’t necessarily have to find a sewing studio on your doorstep in order to find sewing lessons near you – you can even take one to one lessons with experienced tutors from the comfort of your own home!
+Remember, however, that I don't necessarily have to find a sewing studio on my doorstep in order to find sewing classes near me - I can even take one to one lessons with experienced tutors from the comfort of my own home!

 For example, Superprof counts three suitable tutors on its platform, with prices ranging from £8 and hour to £17 an hour.